Student Candidate

 There are 2 conditions, namely general conditions and special conditions.
 General requirements follow university requirements, further information regarding these general requirements can be accessed via the um.ugm.ac.id link.
 Special requirements for study programs: Projection of wishes and research proposal design.

-The UGM Political and Governance Masters Program currently offers five scientific concentrations, namely Indonesian Politics, Local Politics and Regional Autonomy, Election Governance, Natural Resources Management, and Human Rights and Democracy.
+The UGM Political and Governance Masters Program currently offers five concentrations, namely Indonesian Politics, Local Politics and Regional Autonomy, Election Governance, Natural Resources Management, and Human Rights and Democracy.